Skip to main content

 This conversation course is designed for students who want to improve their communicative abilities in Spanish.
 A variety of cultural texts will be the base for classroom activities.
 The course combines a content-based language instruction with an interactive task-based approach.
 Students will be expected to actively participate in a variety of interactive small and large group activities.
 These activities are designed to improve your conversational skills and your practical knowledge about culture and language.
 You will participate in a variety of communicative activities such as: dialogues, conversations, interviews, film reviews, group discussions and presentations.
 Your participation in these activities will require you to use Spanish in various situations that reflect normal use of different varieties of Spanish.
 Students can earn 3 college credits.

-EDUC 110 Foundations of Education in America HVCC (formerly Each One Teach One)
+EDUC 110 Foundations of Education in America HVCC ( Each One Teach One)

-PREREQUISITE: Successful completion of SP3 & Checkpoint B Exam AND recommendation from current World Language teacher.
+Prerequisite: Successful completion of Spanish 3 & Checkpoint B Exam AND recommendation from current World Language teacher.

 NYS Seal of Civic Readiness Pathway